ebd622/raspberry/README.md

 python3.7 led.py
 ```

+## Assignements
+* Install Raspbian OS;
+* Createa and run a python-script for simple hello-world project (with [Led](https://www.seeedstudio.com/Grove-Multi-Color-Flash-LED-5m-p-1141.html));
+* A project with a [Button](http://wiki.seeedstudio.com/Grove-Button/) and [Led](https://www.seeedstudio.com/Grove-Multi-Color-Flash-LED-5m-p-1141.html): when button is pressed than led is On; when button is released than led is Off;
+* A project with a [motion-sensor](https://www.seeedstudio.com/Grove-mini-PIR-motion-sensor-p-2930.html) and [Led](https://www.seeedstudio.com/Grove-Multi-Color-Flash-LED-5m-p-1141.html): when motion is detected than led is On/Off;
+* A project with a [temperature](https://www.seeedstudio.com/Grove-Temperature-Sensor.html) sensor and [Led](https://www.seeedstudio.com/Grove-Multi-Color-Flash-LED-5m-p-1141.html): when temperature in a room is more than xx°C than led is On;

 ## Useful resources
 * Raspberry Pi Foundation: https://www.raspberrypi.org
 * Seeed IoT hardware: http://wiki.seeedstudio.com/
+* Grove.py CLI with a list of supported divices: https://github.com/Seeed-Studio/grove.py/tree/master/doc
 * Dexter Industries (GrovePi): https://www.dexterindustries.com/grovepi/